automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Alvarezsaurus.md

 # Alvarezsaurus
-## Description: A bird-like dinosaur of the late Cretaceous.
+## A bird-like dinosaur of the late Cretaceous.